Last Updated on January 2, 2021 by Oddmund Groette

 - Owner-operated, meaning management has the same skin in the game as outside shareholders.

-- However, the industry is competitive and the runway seems decreasing.
+- However, the industry is competitive and the runway seems to decrease.

 Introduction and summary: